 “With the sculptures and the life stories you get an idea of a real person, not just a name on a gravestone.
 We wanted to honour our fallen soldiers.”

-Jackie says she had no idea what an impact the works would make; something that Nikki says too.
-Her photos have been shared over 333,000 times at the time of writing, demonstrating not only how beautiful the images and sculptures are, but how much we still all remember, and honour.
+Jackie says she had no idea what an impact the works would make; something that Nikki agreed with.
+Nikki’s photos have been shared over 333,000 times at the time of writing, demonstrating not only how beautiful the images and sculptures are, but how much we still all remember, and honour.
 The comments bring tears to the eyes, and that oft-casually used phrase, ‘Never forget’ is soundly represented here.

 “When I started this project I thought it would go no further than the village,” said Jackie.
 “But once I had made a few I thought this is going to be a bit special it might get in the local Gazette.
 I had no idea that it was going to create this much interest, I must say I am absolutely amazed at the affect it’s had.

 When I had finished I just sat on a chair looking at them and cried